Tc2r1/Kotlin/Udacity/MarsRealEstate/README.md

 Built a bindingAdapter that takes the url from an xml attribute associated with an imageview and use glide to load the image

+Parcelling is a way of sharing objects between different processes by flattening objects into a stream of data called a Parcel.